 A pair of knitting needles

-At the end of your right side row, take main needle in your non-dominate hand (now it will become the working needle), insert working needle into first stitch on main needle into back of loop.
+At the end of your right side row, take main needle in your non-dominant hand (now it will become the working needle), insert working needle into first stitch on main needle into back of loop.

 Wrap yarn over the top and back around the working needle.